Have You Fed the Fish?

-Have You Fed the Fish? is an album released by Badly Drawn Boy (born Damon Gough) in 2002.
+Have You Fed the Fish? is the third album released by Badly Drawn Boy (born Damon Gough) in 2002.
 The album's title originates from the question which Gough asks his daughter each day "to the point where it got to sound like one of those words you say too many times and it sounds silly."

 Also included with the album's release was a competition.
 Placed within certain copies of the album, the "5 Golden Fish" would win the owner a song writing session with Gough.
 However, the prizes remain unclaimed.
 The fish, it seems, have remained hidden.

 In 2003 Damon presented the Manchester 24 photographic gallery with a picture of his children's goldfish after being asked to take photos of his life during a 24-hour period.

 "It's either me or my girlfriend or my daughter.
 I let her feed them but she tends to overfeed them which can kill them and if you don't feed them enough that can kill them, so it's real poignant subject.
 You've got to be careful with fish."

-Have You Fed The Fish? contained Badly Drawn Boy's highest charting single "You Were Right", which received heavy airplay on BBC Radio 2 and got to number 9 in the charts—his only top ten single.
+Have You Fed The Fish? contained Badly Drawn Boy's highest-charting single "You Were Right", which received heavy airplay on BBC Radio 2 and got to number 9 in the charts—his only top ten single.
 "You Were Right" also earned him a performance on BBC Television's Top of the Pops.